 She shook her head slowly as if to say she didn’t want to.
 “I still have to visit Elis, and then I have work,” she answered.

 “We’ll be long back for you to crawl under that factory floor.”

 She sighed and turned.
-She was determined now to see Elisabeth and make sure her friend was alright.
+She was determined now to see Elisabeth.
 If anything, Reg had just made her even more determined!
 She was already a couple of steps away when the next thing he said stopped her dead in her tracks.